 In 1979, Johnson and his wife Sheila founded Black Entertainment Television, the first cable network targeting the African-American market.
 It was launched in January 1980, initially broadcasting for two hours a week.
-In 1991, BET became the first African-American-owned company to be listed on the New York Stock Exchange.
-BET has continued to grow since that time, reaching tens of millions of homes.
-The network has expanded to include other traditional and digital channels.
+In 1991, BET became the first African American-owned company to be listed on the New York Stock Exchange.
+The network has continued to grow since that time, reaching tens of millions of homes and expanding to include other traditional and digital channels.

 In 2000, Viacom announced plans to purchase BET.
-Johnson’s majority stake earned him over a billion dollars, making him the richest African American in the United States at that time and the first African-American billionaire.
+The sale was finalized the following year and Johnson’s majority stake earned him more than $1 billion, making him the richest African American in the United States at that time as well as the first African-American billionaire.
 Johnson continued to be the company’s chairman and CEO for several years before leaving BET to lead the RLJ Companies.

 Johnson developed the RLJ Companies following the sale of BET to Viacom.
 RLJ is a holding company and asset management firm handling a portfolio of companies in the financial services, real estate, hospitality, professional sports, film production, automotive and gaming industries.
 Johnson has referred to RLJ as his “second act.”